 Demonstrations, political violence and insurgent attacks may occur in response to political developments.
 People, places and events associated with the political process could be attractive terrorist targets.
 Anti-government groups have undertaken terrorist acts against members of the Afghanistan Government.
 Government officials have been assassinated.

 Australians should avoid demonstrations, political rallies, public gatherings and minor disputes as they could escalate and become violent, resulting in deaths and injuries.
 If you are in an area affected by demonstrations, you should find a safe location, remain indoors, monitor local information sources and heed the advice of authorities or your security provider.

 There is a high level of serious crime in Afghanistan, including in the capital, Kabul.

-Armed robbery, rape and carjacking occur and the level of weapon ownership is high.
+Armed robbery, rape and carjacking occur.
+The level of weapon ownership is high.

 Lawlessness exists in rural areas.
 Banditry and kidnapping by armed groups is common.

-You should stay indoors after dark, and always have functioning communictations equipment.
+You should stay indoors after dark, and always have functioning communications equipment.

 Money and valuables

-You should consult with your bank about whether your ATM card will work in Afghanistan.
 There are a small number of ATMs in Kabul.
 Credit cards and travellers' cheques are not widely accepted.
-The most common currency in use is US dollars.
+Currencies used are Afghanis and US dollars.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

-Travel outside Kabul should only be to properly secured workplaces.
 If travelling by road, you should only travel in secure transport, using reputable local drivers and guides.
-Australian officials use heightened security measures when travelling.
-You should consider dedicated armed protection, though even these precautions cannot guarantee personal safety.
+Australian officials use heightened security measures when travelling, including dedicated armed protection.
+However, even these precautions cannot guarantee personal safety.

 Kabul International Airport may close at short notice.
 You should check with your airline before going to the airport.
-Security and Government officials at the airport have also been known to try to receive illicit payments, such as by withholding passports.
+Security and Government officials at the airport have in the past attempted to obtain illicit payments from travellers, including by withholding passports.